-1. That the Board Secretary be and hereby is appointed custodian of the records of Lee A. Tolbert Community Academy and that such custodian is located at 3400 Paseo Boulevard, Kansas City, MO at the Office of the Superintendent.

-2. That said custodian shall respond to all requests for access to or copies of a public record within the time period provided by statute except in those circumstances authorized by statute.

-3. That the fees to be charged for access to or furnishing copies of records shall be as hereinafter provided: fee schedule.
-10 cents per page for paper copies 9 by 14 or smaller, plus an hourly fee for duplicating time not to exceed the average hourly rate of pay for clerical staff of the public governmental body.
-Research time may be billed at actual cost.

-4. That it is the policy of Lee A. Tolbert Community Academy that meetings, records, votes, actions and deliberations of this body shall be open to the public unless otherwise provided by law.

-5. That Lee A. Tolbert Community Academy hereby closes all public records to the extent authorized by law.

-6. That Lee A. Tolbert Community Academy shall comply with sections 610.010 to 610.035, RSMo, the Sunshine Law, as now existing or hereafter amended.
+- 1. That (insert title of custodian) the Chief Operational Officer be and hereby is appointed custodian of the records of (insert name of public governmental body) Momentum Academy and that such custodian is located at (insert specific location, including room, street, address, city and state) 2000 S. 8th Street St. Louis, MO 63104. - 2.
+That said custodian shall respond to all requests for access to or copies of a public record within the time period provided by statute except in those circumstances authorized by statute. - 3.
+That the fees to be charged for access to or furnishing copies of records shall be as hereinafter provided: (Insert fee schedule.
+Note: Fees may not exceed 10 cents per page for paper copies 9 by 14 or smaller, plus an hourly fee for duplicating time not to exceed the average hourly rate of pay for clerical staff of the public governmental body.
+Research time may be billed at actual cost, except that attorney time may not be billed as research time.) - 4.
+That it is the policy of (insert name of public governmental body) Momentum Academy that meetings, records, votes, actions, and deliberations of this body shall be open to the public unless otherwise provided by law. - 5.
+That (insert name of public governmental body) Momentum Academy hereby closes all public records to the extent authorized by law. - 6.
+That (insert name of governmental body) Momentum Academy shall comply with sections 610.010 to 610.035, RSMo, the Sunshine Law, as now existing or hereafter amended.

-9 BG, App.
-C.

-Board Meeting Agenda Model Policy10

-The Board of Lee A. Tolbert Community Academy adopts the following policy, effective on the date of adoption by the Board.
+←-Board Meeting Agenda Model Policy[1] -The Board of Momentum Academy adopts the following policy, effective on the date of adoption by the Board.
 SECTION 1.
-Development of Agendas

-SECTION 1.1.
-Agendas shall be developed by the Board Chair, in consultation with the Superintendent and the Executive Committee.
+Development of Agendas SECTION 1.1.
+Agendas shall be developed by the Board Chair, in consultation with the [School Leader or other title] and the Executive Committee.
 SECTION 2.
-Agenda Format

-SECTION 2.1.
-The agenda shall contain the following, as appropriate:

-- a) Call to order

-- b) Reading and acceptance of minutes from last meeting

-- c) Committee reports

-- d) Special orders (important business designation for consideration at this meeting)

-- e) Unfinished business

-- f) New business

-- g) Announcements

-- h) Open floor (optional)

-- i) Adjournment

-Note: If any agenda item needs to be considered in a closed session, that fact must be noted, with a reference to the statutory basis for closing that portion of the meeting and a general description (E.g., Closed session to discuss matters regarding individually identifiable personnel pursuant to § 610.021(3) and (13), RSMo.)
+Agenda Format SECTION 2.1.
+The agenda shall contain the following, as appropriate: --a) --Call to order b) Reading and acceptance of minutes from last meeting --e) --Committee reports d) - Special orders (important business designation for consideration at this meeting) e) Unfinished business -f) - New business \g) Announcements h) - Open floor (optional) -i) - Adjournment Note: If any agenda item needs to be considered in a closed session, that fact must be noted, with a reference to the statutory basis for closing that portion of the meeting and a general description (E.g., Closed session to discuss matters regarding individually identifiable personnel pursuant to § 610.021(3) and (13), RSMo.)

-SECTION 2.2.
+• SECTION 2.2.
 The agenda shall include at the top: (1) the name of the board, (2) the location of the meeting and (3) the date and start time of the meeting.
 The Agenda shall be posted to the public at the school offices and at the location of the meeting at least 24 hours before the time specified for the meeting.
 If the meeting will be conducted by telephone or other electronic means, the location where the public may observe and attend the meeting or directions to access the meeting electronically must be provided.